 This wonderful couple picked us up from the airport and took care of us as though we were their daughters.
 They lived close to Quito and one of the first things I remember is that I sat at the very back of their van and just couldn’t believe that we were really there.
 Ecuador sort of felt familiar because of the language and some things here and there would remind me of my trips to Mexico; but there was something else there that still felt different.

 I remember wondering what was in store.
 Up until that point, all I had was this imaginary idea of what would and could happen during that whole month.
 What will this experience be like?
 What will the preaching work be like?
 What new food would I have?
 What sorts of people will I meet?
 Yes, I would create imaginary answers to those questions.
-And the very common question (or personally common question that I usually ask myself): Once all of this is over, how will I remember it all?
+The very common question (or personally common question that I usually ask myself): Once all of this is over, how will I remember it all?
 There was so much anticipation but I was also very sleepy.
 There we were and the experience was about to begin.

 Now, if I could go back in time and tell myself something it would be this: “If only you knew how much this is going to make you grow inside.
 If only you knew just how much this experience will revive your sense of aspiration.”